Logistics operations workflow for Tallyfy

 task

-Create the shipping label based on the customer-selected carrier and shipping method.
-Verify the destination address is complete, correct, and deliverable.
-Weigh the package accurately using calibrated scales to prevent carrier surcharges and delivery delays.
-Select appropriate service level for priority or guaranteed delivery windows.
-Apply the label securely and scan to confirm tracking number assignment.
+Create the shipping label based on the customer's chosen carrier and shipping method.
+Double-check that the destination address is complete, correct, and deliverable.
+Weigh the package on calibrated scales - an inaccurate weight can lead to carrier surcharges and delivery delays.
+Choose the right service level if the order needs priority or guaranteed delivery.
+Apply the label securely and scan it to confirm the tracking number is assigned.

 9